SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/hello-mqtt-javascript.html.md

 #### Running the application

-Open "hello_mqtt_js.html" in a browser.
-You should see a new registered device in the Device Management application listed in All devices.
-In the Measurements tab, you will see the  Temperature measurements being sent by your client.
+Open the *hello_mqtt_js.html* file in a browser.
+You should see a new registered device in the **Device Management** application listed in **All devices**.
+In the **Measurements** tab, you will see the  Temperature measurements being sent by your client.
-Additionally, if there will be a new operation created for this device (e.g. "c8y_Restart"), related information will be displayed in the browser page.
+Additionally, if there will be a new operation created for this device (e.g. **c8y_Restart**), related information will be displayed in the browser page.

 ### Improving the agent